jasperlawrencee/tracr/README.md

 # tracr 📦

-**Stop losing track of your stash.**
+**Stop losing track of your collectibles**

-Tracr is a Flutter web app for collectors who buy, hold, and sell physical collectibles (TCG cards, Funko Pops, sealed boxes, and anything else you'd grade, slab, or shelve).
+Tracr is a Flutter web app for collectors who buy, hold, and sell physical collectibles (TCG cards, Funko Pops, sealed boxes, and anything else you'd grade, slab, or shelf).
 It brings your wishlist, your sellers, your in-transit packages, and your vaulted collection into one dashboard, so nothing gets lost between "I want this" and "it's on my shelf."